AlbertMarashi/modular-model-spec/src/spec.md

 For example, a dataset that uses a web browsing tool, **MUST** include developer messages that define that tool and it’s behavior in the prompt, and how the assistant **SHOULD** respond to those tools.

-It **MUST NOT** assume the existence of such a tool, as that would cause the model to believe it has inherent access to that capability when the developer has not specified that, leading the model to generate invalid or unknown response formats.
+It **MUST NOT** assume the existence of such a tool, as that would cause the model to believe it has inherent access to that capability when the developer has not specified that, leading the model to generate invalid or unexpected response formats.
 :::

 ### Active Capabilities